EOxServer/eoxserver/docs/sphinx/en/rfc/rfc16.rst

 bindings as well as additional GDAL-based extensions written for the EOxServer project.

+Metadata is read from the original dataset and tagged onto the result dataset using the capabilities of the respective GDAL format drivers.
+Depending on the driver implementation, the way the metadata is stored may be specific to GDAL.

 Coverage Metadata Tayloring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As already stated earlier, the georeferencing transformation
-is not known for Earth Observation products in general.
+The WCS 2.0 standard specifies that the complete referencing transformation be
+described in the metadata of a referenceable grid coverage.
 This is a major
-problem with respect to the WCS 2.0 implementation as this standard specifies
-that the complete referencing transformation be described in the coverage
-metadata.
+problem for Earth Observation data as in general there is no predefined
+transformation; rather there are several different possible algorithms of
+varying complexity that can be used for georeferencing the image, possibly
+involving Earth Observation metadata such as orbit information, GCPs and
+additional data such as DEMs.

-Furthermore, there is no way to define an algorithm and describe its parameters
+Furthermore there is no way to define an algorithm and describe its
-(e.g. the GCPs), but only the outcome of the algorithm, i.e. a pixel-by-pixel
+parameters (e.g. the GCPs) in GML, but only the outcome of the algorithm, i.e. a
-mapping to geographic coordinates.
-This would produce a tremendous amount of
+pixel-by-pixel mapping to geographic coordinates.
+This would produce a
-mostly useless metadata and blow up the XML descriptions
+tremendous amount of mostly useless metadata and blow up the XML descriptions
 of coverage metadata to hundreds of megabytes for typical Earth Observation
 products.